Work in progress showings presented August 12 - 20 at Caldwell Consistory in Bloomsburg, PA and Asian Arts Initiative in Philadelphia, PA

-THE GREAT AMERICAN GUNSHOW is an interview-based project exploring American gun culture, gun violence and trauma, and the tension within our society over the “right of the people to keep and bear Arms”.
-Created in partnership with numerous host organizations, GUNSHOW will document, map, archive and reflect our collective experience through a series of theatrical presentations across the country, each imagined as a unique hybrid of a live performance and a participatory townhall event.
-GUNSHOW explores the humanity at the heart of the gun debate and invites participants to engage in a more nuanced discussion about guns in America by setting aside political polarization and investigating whether or not we can find common ground. |
+The Great American Gunshow is an interview-based project exploring American gun culture, gun violence and trauma, and the tension within our society over the “right of the people to keep and bear Arms.”
+Created in partnership with Asian Arts Initiative, Art-Reach, Taller Puertorriqueño, CeaseFire PA, and FringeArts, Gunshow documents, maps, archives and reflects our collective experience through a series of theatrical presentations across the country, each imagined as a unique hybrid of a live performance event and a participatory town hall.
+Gunshow explores the humanity at the heart of the issues surrounding guns and invites participants to engage in a more nuanced discussion about guns in America by setting aside political polarization and investigating whether or not we can find common ground.

 Vertical Divider